 The theory of the culture of poverty suggests that poverty is the result of people's values or cultural norms.
 In a way, it suggests that people who are poor have different cultural values than mainstream society.
 Basically, the theory suggests that we learn certain norms when we grow up in a family who is poor, and this shapes our life choices and opportunities.
 We internalize the values we grow up with, which explains why people who grow up poor often remain poor.

 The anthropologist Oscar Lewis, who studied poor families in Mexico and Puerto Rico, produced one of the earliest writings on the culture of poverty in the late 1950s.
 Lewis was interested in explaining what he saw as particular cultural values that characterized poor people.
 Lewis argued that children who grew up in very poor conditions, like a slum for example, will internalize feelings of hopelessness or desperation that characterize these living conditions.
 As a result of these conditions and the conditioning of living in poverty that occurs, Lewis believed as these children grow into adults, their poverty will be inherent.
-In order words, Lewis decided that poverty is somewhat of a disease that renders those living in it incapable or taking advantage of opportunities he believed were available to all citizens.
+In order words, Lewis decided that poverty is somewhat of a disease that renders those living in it incapable of taking advantage of opportunities he believed were available to all citizens.

 Culture of Poverty: Examples

 How does the culture of poverty theory work in the real world, according to the theorists?
 Let's take some examples of social problems and examine how someone who subscribes to culture of poverty theories would explain them.
-Imagine a large city in the United States where there is a high degree of economic inequality among poor minority and white residents.
+Imagine a large city in the United States where there is a high degree of economic inequality among poor minority residents and white residents.
 An explanation that falls in line with a culture of poverty argument might suggest that high rates of unemployment result from the fact that the poor residents do not value hard work.
 They might be lazy and unwilling to seek out opportunities.
-This explanation might suggest that poor, unemployed minorities lack a work ethic.
+This explanation might suggest that poor, unemployed people from minority groups lack a work ethic.

 Let's take family life and family structure as another example.
 If a poor, minority mother has a child and does not marry the child's father, the culture of poverty view would suggest that family structure is partly to blame for her poverty.
 This view suggests that poor people do not adhere to so-called traditional family values and do not value things like marriage, which accounts for their continuing poverty.